aip956/FrontEnd_JS_NumberGuess/README.md

 - You Won: If the user wins, they should see a large "You Won!" type of message.
 The input form and results are no longer relevant, so I create a div in the JS when the user guesses the secret, and switch the input and results field view off (display: "none")

 - Too Many Tries: If the user exhausts their tries, they should see a large message.
 The input form is no longer relevant, but they might want to compare their guesses to the secret.
-I created a div in the JS that displays the message and secret, and switch the input,results, and guess history fields view off (display: "none")
+I created a div in the JS that displays the message and secret, and switch the input and results fields view off (display: "none")

 - Guess History: I initially created an array and pushed new guesses into the guess history array.
 But then I thought it would be useful to have the results in addition to the guesses.
 I achieved this by creating a table template in the HTML, and appending a new row with guess, well-placed, and mis-placed results for each guess.